-The National Cybersecurity Protection System (NCPS) is an integrated system-of-systems that delivers a range of capabilities, including intrusion detection, analytics, intrusion prevention, and information sharing.
-The NCPS capabilities, operationally known as the EINSTEIN program, are one of a number of tools and capabilities that assist in federal network defense.
+The National Cybersecurity Protection System (NCPS) is an integrated system-of-systems that delivers a range of capabilities, including intrusion detection, analytics, intrusion prevention, and information sharing capabilities that defend the civilian Federal Government's information technology infrastructure from cyber threats and includes the hardware, software, supporting processes, training, and services that the program develops and acquires to support the Department's cybersecurity mission.
+The NCPS capabilities, operationally known as the EINSTEIN set of capabilities , are one of a number of tools and capabilities that assist in federal network defense.
 These capabilities provide a technological foundation that enables the Department of Homeland Security (DHS) to secure and defend the federal civilian government’s information technology infrastructure against advanced cyber threats.
 NCPS advances DHS’s responsibilities as delineated in the Comprehensive National Cybersecurity Initiative (CNCI).

 Development of NCPS capabilities relies on tight collaboration and integration with cross-federal stakeholders in order to support the defense of their underlying networks.
 Through these relationships, DHS is able to develop and deliver analytic products and real-time defensive services.
 This analysis provides valuable cyber incident information and generates situational awareness and decision support data that is used by incident response teams, governmental and critical infrastructure organizations, and national leadership.